audstanley/DnD-Name-Generator-Binary/README.md

 ```

 will eventually work through the generator/speciesTypes subfolders and generate first and last names based on the text files.
-Those text files will be automatically be alphabetised, and converted into golang struct so that **eventually** you'll be able to use
+Those text files will be automatically be alphabetised, and converted into golang structs so that **eventually** you'll be able to use

 ```bash
 # (not yet implemented)